run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 Single sign-on (SSO) is an authentication scheme that allows a user to log in with a single ID to other, independent, software systems.
 SSO solves security issues involving multiple user/passwords data entry, multiple compliance schemes, etc.

-Run:AI supports SSO using the [SAML 2.0](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language){target=_blank} protocol.
+Run:ai supports SSO using the [SAML 2.0](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language){target=_blank} protocol.
 When SSO is configured, the system is accessible via single-sign on __only__.

 !!!
 Caution
     Single sign-on is only available with SaaS installations where the tenant has been created post-January 2022 or any Self-hosted installation of release 2.0.58 or upwards.
-If you are using single sign-on with older versions of Run:AI, please contact Run:AI customer support
+If you are using single sign-on with older versions of Run:ai, please contact Run:ai customer support

 ## Terminology